 Oh SO pretty.

 And we haven’t even mentioned the shower.
-That’s got to be this baby from Big Bathroom Shop… A great big tropical rain shower head to drench yourself in, with an additional power-jet head for a more scalp-tingling proper wash, and the added bonus of all that contemporary showering magic in a traditional look that’ll work perfectly in our little 30’s inspired bathroom.
+That’s got to be back to Grohe for a great big tropical rain shower head to drench yourself in, with an additional power-jet head for a more scalp-tingling proper wash, and the added bonus of all that contemporary showering magic in a traditional look that’ll work perfectly in our little 30’s inspired bathroom.

 Flooring… oh, yikes, the flooring.
 I would love a fabulous black and white tile-effect vinyl (nothing but fully sealed vinyl, thank you.
 Not going down THAT stinky rotten road again…), just like the very first picture way up at the top.
 When we replaced it recently, we played it safe with a muted neutral colour.
 Big mistake.
 Huge.
 It looks dull and forgettable and seems to absorb the light.
 If we keep the rest of the room bright enough, I think a bold black & white would look fabulous, and totally in the 1920’s vibe I’m trying to keep.